georgekorpas/collateral-optimization/README.md

   b) Unbalansed formulation (see arXiv:2211.13914)
 4. Provide some numerical illustrations done with emulators (i.e. by utilizing simmulated annealing) and discuss the results.

+We have several types of constraints for our collateral optimisation problem:
+1. Consistency constraints - This is about ensuring we don't post more than 100% of a single asset.
+2. Exposure constraints - The values of all assets posted to an account must be above the exposure for the account.
+3. Single limits - There is a maximum limit on how much asset i can be posted to account j.

+Remark: Consistency constraints are hard constraints and we cannot have any violations.
+Exposure constraints are soft constraints but we still want the solution values to be as close as possible to the requirements.
+For simplicity, we are currently solving it without the single limits but all files contain the function and the user can choose to activate it or not.

 <h2>Contents</h2>